qwyjibojones/o2-pushbutton/omar/openshift/README.md

 ### deploymentConfig.yml
 The `deploymentConfig.yml` is the main configuration for the deployment suite.
 For a templated sample `deploymentConfig.yml` look in this directory under `TEMPLATE-deploymentConfig.yml`.

 For the `deploymentConfig.yml` to be valid all environment variables required for your deployment must be specified under the `defaults` dictionary.
-Then all objects/apps must be listed under the `apps` dictionary.
+Then all objects/apps must be listed under the `phases` dictionary.
 The script will build all object listed under `phases`.
 Since `phases` is a list of dictionaries, each phase is separated by being a separate entry in that list.
 A phase will not be built until all previous phases are done building.

 All objects under the `phases` section must have at least one of the following specifications